Sparta, Ancient Greece, circa 650s BCE

 - Salt, to taste

-When pork is thoroughly cooked, remove cover and reduce heat.
+- When pork is thoroughly cooked, remove cover and reduce heat to low.

-Black soup is the modern translation of Mélas Zōmós, a regional dish slurped down by the Spartans.
+Black soup is the modern translation of Mélas Zōmós, a regional dish slurped down by the ancient group of infamous warriors known as the Spartans.

-You know the Spartans; the warlike, throw-spears-first-ask-questions-later, loose cannons of ancient Greece.
-Sure, their actual badassery is a bit more debatable than the movie 300 would have you believe; but everyone agrees they were a just a teeny tiny bit aggressive.
+You know the Spartans: the warlike, throw-spears-first-ask-questions-later, loose cannons of ancient Greece.
+Sure, their actual record of badassery is a bit more spotty than the movie 300 would have you believe, but historians generally agree they could've used a chill pill or three.

-Black soup was first mentioned in a comedy by Pherecrates named "The Miners."
-In the story, a woman visits the underworld and returns to report that the soup flows through the streets of hell.
-Not going to find a ringing endorsement like that on a can of Campbell's.
+Just how notorious was the dish?
+The first time in recorded history that black soup was ever mentioned was in a comedy by Pherecrates called “The Miners.”
+In the story, a woman visits the underworld and returns to report that the soup flows through the streets of Hell.
+Not going to find that slogan on a can of Campbell's.

+It’s strange, then, that for a meal so well known to history, no true recipe survives.
+All we've got is a list of ingredients and a handful of variations.
 It's thought that vinegar was used to stop the blood from coagulating while cooking.
 Or maybe it was used as a condiment.
-Likewise, I'm guessing the salt would help you either enjoy or forget the whole "I'm gulping down pig's blood" thing.
+I'm guessing the salt would help you forget the whole “I'm eating pig's blood” thing.